NightSkythePegasi/TranslateBot/README.md

 1. Uses Yandex.Translate as the backend.
 Free API key for up to 10,000,000 chars/month

-2. Hard coded to translate between Russian, English and Spanish, they can be changed, others added, or removed easily, but not on the fly (yet)
+2. Hard coded to translate into Russian, English and Spanish, they can be changed, others added, or removed easily, but not on the fly (yet).
+Input language is autodetected, so anything yandex supports should work as input.

-3. You can use +speak to tell it not to translate into your language ie. +speak en will only translate into es and ru
+3. You can use +speak to tell it not to translate into your language ie. +speak en will only translate into es and ru (es and ru will translate into en)

 4. Supports a single channel where all messages are automatically translated